 You don’t pay us, the insurance companies do!
-Blueprint Income is paid 1-5% of the income annuities purchased in your Personal Pension.
+Blueprint Income is paid 1-5% of the income annuities purchased through our online annuities marketplace.

 Insurance companies collect financial information, such as your income, expenses, assets, and net worth, from those interested in purchasing annuities.
 They use this information to ensure that an annuity makes financial sense for someone.
 Specifically, since it is illiquid, the insurers want to see that individuals have enough liquid assets outside of those being used to fund the annuity.

-Your Personal Pension is 100% backed by insurance companies.
+Your annuity is 100% backed by insurance companies.
 As such, you are guaranteed the income generated by the contributions you’ve made independent of our existence.

-Blueprint Income is currently located in the Financial District of New York City.
+Blueprint Income is currently located in the Seaport District of Boston, Massachusetts.
 We serve clients all over the United States.

 Blueprint Income was founded by three Wharton Business School classmates: Matt Carey, Nimish Shukla, and Adam Colombo.
 Matt came up with the idea for Blueprint Income during his time at the U.S. Treasury, where he advised senior U.S. officials on the future of retirement.
 Prior to Blueprint Income, Nimish spent time advising companies on M&A, capital markets and financing transactions at Stifel Bank.
 While working at PayPal and BlackRock, Adam saw how he could apply his engineering skills could help solve big societal challenges.